 Hippie perm is another option that you can consider, but Ted doesn’t recommend it to those who have really thick hair as it can look very messy.

-Blunt bangs are nothing new but Nicole thinks this style will remain in demand this 2022.
+Blunt bangs are nothing new but Nicole thinks this style will remain one of the more popular Korean hair trends this 2022.

 And with Blackpink’s Lisa making it her signature look, we definitely don’t think it’s going anywhere anytime soon too!